traefik/traefik/docs/content/routing/routers/index.md

 ### EntryPoints

-If not specified, TCP routers will accept requests from every EntryPoints in the default set.
+If not specified, TCP routers will accept requests from all EntryPoints (except for those with `explicitUseOnly` set to true).
 If you want to limit the router scope to a set of EntryPoints, set the `entryPoints` option.

 ??? info "How to handle Server First protocols?"